7 Challenges Using Meta’s Oculus Quest for Business

 - Unfortunately, Quest headsets are a bit complicated to set up with MDMs.

-- As part of the Quest setup process, Meta requires one Facebook account for each Quest.
+- As part of the Quest setup process, Meta requires users to set up the device with a Meta account.

-- Here is the catch: before you can install an MDM, you have to remove that same account in Developer mode.
+- Here is the catch: before you can install an MDM, you have to remove all accounts.

-- Removing the Facebook account is only temporary.
-Once you install the MDM and restart the device, the Facebook account you originally linked to the Quest will be in the device settings.
+- Removing the Meta and/or Facebook account is only temporary.
+Once you install the MDM and restart the device, the account you originally linked to the Quest will be in the device settings.

 - While not a deal-breaker, this is a frustrating extra step that adds complexity and time to get your Quest fleet setup.

-ArborXR’s Device Setup App automatically removes the Facebook and Oculus accounts from the Meta Quest to install the MDM in just a few moments.
-Most other MDMs require users to put on each individual headset and manually remove the Facebook and Oculus accounts within VR.
+ArborXR’s Device Setup App automatically removes the Meta and/or Facebook and Oculus accounts from the Meta Quest to install the MDM in just a few moments.
+Most other MDMs require users to put on each individual headset and manually remove accounts within VR.

 The Quest Home Environment Limits 3rd Party Launchers